gregsadetsky/minimalish-django-starter/README.md

-# Minimalish Django Starter
+# Minimalish Django Starter Kit

-### why

-you are like me and want to _quickly_ start working on - and deploy! - a minimalish Django project. wow you've literally come to the right place.
+## intro

+Minimalish is a Django Project Template.
+It's an opiniated, deployment-ready, "good enough" starting point that includes most of everything you'd want to have in a Django project:

+- dev / prod environment separation
+- environment variables (per the classic [12factor](https://12factor.net/)) with fallback to `.env` (useful on dev)
+- static file serving
+- integration of the frontend bundler Vite so that you can combine a TypeScript frontend with a Django backend. this is great for React projects, which most frontend projects are these days.
+  - you also don't have to use Vite or write a TypeScript frontend -- the classic Django html templating still works fine.
+- all of the necessary files to deploy your site using [disco](https://letsdisco.dev/)

-## let's do it immediately
+## how to do it

-to initiate a new Django project using this starter kit template, copy-paste & run all of the code below:
+copy & paste the code below to start a new Django project based on this template:

 ```bash
 echo -n "what's your project name (short, lowercase-only, no spaces or hyphens, etc.)? "